Virtual-Finland-Development/projects/docs/Setup-from-scratch.md

   - If there is a custom domain name configured with the [Access Finland MVP](https://github.com/Virtual-Finland-Development/access-finland) deployments live environment, the initial deployment flow of the Access Finland MVP app will fail at the step `Initial deployment domain check` as the created SSL-certificates need verification that takes some time to actualize.
   - To continue the `Phase 2` github actions-flow, re-run the flow (for speed, choose the "failed jobs only" option) only after the SSL-certificates have been verified by AWS.
 Read more at [af-mvp app deployment instructions](https://github.com/Virtual-Finland-Development/access-finland/blob/main/docs/README.af-mvp.deployment.md).
-  - After that deploy the [infrastructure](https://github.com/Virtual-Finland-Development/infrastructure)-project once more to finish the email service domain name related configurations.
+  - After that, deploy the [infrastructure](https://github.com/Virtual-Finland-Development/infrastructure)-project once more to finish the email service domain name related configurations.
 Read more at [infrastructure email instructions](https://github.com/Virtual-Finland-Development/infrastructure/blob/main/Docs/README.email-setup.md).

 ### Post-deployment